Twists of Pl\"ucker coordinates as dimer partition functions: Introduction

 In Section~\ref{s:twistPluecker}, we show (in Proposition~\ref{p:twistcomputation}) that the twist of a Pl\"{u}cker coordinate $\minor{I}$ given by a $k$-subset $I$ which is a disjoint union of two cyclic intervals is, up to coefficients, a Pl\"{u}cker coordinate of the same kind, using Turnbull's identity (as expressed in the article~\cite{leclerc93}).
 We suspect that these are the only Pl\"{u}cker coordinates with this property.
 For example, it can be verified by hand, in the case of the Grassmannian $\Gr_{3,n}$, that a twisted Pl\"{u}cker coordinate $\twist{\minor{I}}$, where $I$ is not a disjoint union of two cyclic intervals, is a cluster variable which is not a Pl\"{u}cker coordinate (even up to coefficients).

-In Section~\ref{s:periodicity}, we compute the double twist of a Pl\"{u}cker coordinate and use this to show that the twist map is periodic, up to coefficients (Corollary~\ref{c:periodic}).
+In Section~\ref{s:periodicity}, we compute the double twist of a Pl\"{u}cker coordinate and use this to show that the twist map is periodic, up to coefficients (Proposition~\ref{p:periodicitymonomial}; see also Proposition~\ref{p:periodicitycoefficients}).
 We then explain the relationship to the BFZ-twist in Proposition~\ref{p:relationship} in Section~\ref{s:BFZtwist}.

-In Section~\ref{s:clusterstructure}, we recall the cluster structure of the Grassmannian as described in~\cite{scott06} in terms of Postnikov diagrams~\cite{postnikov}.
-We review the definition of the bipartite graph dual to a Postnikov diagram and the blow-up and blow-down equivalences inherited from the oriented lens creation and annihilation moves for Postnikov diagrams.
-We introduce a scheme for weighting the edges of such a bipartite graph, with the property that the induced weighting on dimer configurations is invariant under blow-ups and blow-downs.